On the X-ray, optical and radio afterglows of the BdHN I GRB 180720B generated by the synchrotron emission: Data of GRB 180720B

 KAIT provides the latest observation at $3.874$ days after the trigger.
-This time is much ahead of the time of SN optical bump, based on the previous SNe statistics \citep{2017AdAst2017E...5C}, and considering this burst occurs at a distance of $z = 0.654$, \citet{2018GCN.23019....1R} predicted that the SN optical flux peaks at $21.8 \pm 4.3$ days after the trigger.
-In figure \ref{fig:lightcurve}, the template SN 1998bw is plotted for comparison, the peak luminosities of other GRB associated SNe vary about $0.5$ to $3$ times \citep{2017AdAst2017E...5C}.
-The expected optical flux of the SN is not much lower than the optical flux of the synchrotron radiation, the SN signal could be observed if the observation existed at $\sim 20$~day.
-We conclude the missing of SN optical signal that we predicted is due to the missing of prolonged optical observations; see Fig.~\ref{fig:SN-optical}.
+This time is much {before than} the time {expected} of SN optical bump, based on the previous SNe statistics \citep{2017AdAst2017E...5C}.
+Considering the burst occurs at a distance of $z = 0.654$, \citet{2018GCN.23019....1R} predicted that the SN optical flux {should have peaked} at $21.8 \pm 4.3$ days after the trigger{, i.e., on August 11, 2018, with the uncertainty from August 7 to 15, 2018}.
+In figure \ref{fig:SN-optical}, {we plot the optical luminosity of} SN 1998bw {and the observed optical afterglow of GRB 180720B.} The peak luminosities of other {SNe associated with GRBs} vary about $0.5$ to $3$ times \citep{2017AdAst2017E...5C}.
+The {figure shows that the} expected optical flux of the SN is not much lower than the optical flux of the synchrotron radiation. {Therefore,} the SN signal could {have been} observed if the {source were monitored at the optical wavelengths at $21.8 \pm 4.3$ days, as suggested in \citet{2018GCN.23019....1R}.
+Regretfully, we have to conclude that} the missing of SN optical signal is due to the missed prolonged optical {follow-up of GRB 180720B (see Fig.~\ref{fig:SN-optical}), which has been a big missing opportunity for a further observational verification of a theoretical prediction of the BdHN model.}

 The GRB 180720B triggered also radio emission observed by Arcminute Microkelvin Imager Large Array (AMI-LA) \citep{10.1093/mnras/sts259,10.1093/mnras/stx2407}.
 The observed flux which have been made over $5$ logarithmically spaced data points, were retrieved from \citep{2020MNRAS.496.3326R}.